vados-sa/42MiniRT/README.md

 * [MLX42 docs, how and what mlx functions to use](https://github.com/codam-coding-college/MLX42/tree/master/docs)

 ## Limitations
-* still reachable memory because of the MLX42, suppression file available (mlx42.supp)
+* still reachable memory due to MLX42, suppression file available (mlx42.supp)
 * with the keys W and S only 180 degrees of rotation are possible
 * slow movement or rendering if the scene contains many objects
-* since we use the same memory address for all ntersections with the same object, the implementation of multithreading requires changes in several files or structures
+* since we refer to the identical memory address for all intersections with the same object, the implementation of multithreading would require changes in several files or structures